Do you want to work abroad as a freelancer?

 • long-term and regular provision of services in a particular country.
 In this case, it is a permanent business in a foreign state, or establishment.
 In this case, the person in question permanently carries on business in the foreign state, e.g. in the form of a branch established under the laws of that state or by obtaining a trade licence there.

 The key is not who you are working for at the time, but in which country.
-So if you want to work for a German trade and, for example, lay a floor for a Czech diplomat or doctor, this is still considered working abroad, although you can bring Czech parquet floors and sign the contract in Czech.
+So if you want to work as a sole trader in Germany and, for example, lay a floor for a Czech diplomat or doctor, this is still considered as working abroad, although you can bring Czech parquet floors and sign the contract in Czech.

-Essential to assessing the regime you will be in is the country in which you provide your services in the majority.
+Essential to assessing the regime you will be in is the country in which you provide the majority of your services.
 If the contract in question was essentially an isolated extra job in Germany, but you otherwise work and do business predominantly in the Czech Republic, then it is a one-off cross-border provision of a service for which the only issue is whether the activity is regulated in the relevant state.

 The situation has to be assessed on a case-by-case basis, in particular with regard to the frequency, regularity, duration and continuity of the activity; the essential condition is that the service is also provided by you in the Czech Republic.